Coeliac disease is treated by excluding foods that contain gluten from your diet.

 This may sound difficult to do, but a GP can give you help and advice about ways to manage your diet.
 Your symptoms should improve considerably within weeks of starting a gluten-free diet.
-However, it may take up to 2 years for your digestive system to heal completely.
+However, it may take up to a few years for your digestive system to heal completely.

 A GP will offer you an annual review during which your height and weight will be measured and your symptoms reviewed.
 They'll also ask you about your diet and assess whether you need any further help or specialist nutritional advice.